c9s/ConfigKit/README.md

 YAML is clean, smart, easy. but in PHP you need to parse yaml config file for every request.
 Parsing YAML costs much. how to improve it ?

-php-ConfigKit is a library for config files and is designed for web frameworks, it parses yaml config files for the first time, then compiles config files into php source files, so these config files can be cached in pure php, and can also be in APC or any other cache backend system.
+php-ConfigKit is a library for config files and is designed for performance, it parses yaml config files for the first time, then compiles the config files into php files, so these config files can be cached in PHP, and can also be in APC or any other cache backend system.

-ConfigKit is simple, what you only need to do is defining your config file in YAML format, then use ConfigKit to load the config file.
+ConfigKit is simple and fast, all you need to do is defining your config file in YAML format, then use ConfigKit to load the config file.

 It checks if a `{config file}.php` exists, if so, then checks the file modification time to decide whether to recompile yaml files.